 Diagnosis of Bunions

 Physio & Sole Clinic offers non-surgical bunion treatments in Singapore.
-As specialists in the lower extremities’ anatomy, our podiatrists can assess your feet with only a physical exam most of the time.
-An x-ray is sometimes required though, to determine the position of the bones and to see if the situation has progressed.
+As specialists in lower extremities’ anatomy, our podiatrists can assess your feet with a thorough lower-limb physical examination, and provide an accurate diagnosis of your foot condition.

 How can a Podiatrist help?

-We offer a wide range of treatments from the prescription of custom insoles to providing long-term care to prevent progression.
-We also take time to educate our patients about common misconceptions in Singapore regarding the effectiveness of bunion correctors or splints.
+Our podiatrists can offer a wide range of treatments to provide symptomatic relief as well as long-term care to prevent bunion progression.
+We will also take time to educate our patients about common misconceptions in Singapore regarding the effectiveness of bunion correctors or splints.
 The goal of our treatment is to help you live pain-free and reduce the angle by a few degrees.
 If you’ve already had surgery, our podiatrists can guide you in preventing relapse by determining and eliminate the underlying causes of the problem.

 - Early non-surgical treatments can prevent bunions from worsening and prevent pain.